JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Results

 \subsection{Proper Motions}

+Given the matched astronomy between the JWST/NIRCam and HST images provided as part of JADES DR5 \citep{johnson2026}, there is an opportunity to search for proper motion for our brown dwarf candidates.
+The astrometric alignment for JADES was done using a large number of Gaia DR3 star positions observed across GOODS-S and GOODS-N, as discussed in Section 3.2.5 and 4.1 of \citet{johnson2026}.
+Both the HST and JWST images were both drizzled onto the same Gaia reference frame, and there is a $< 2$ mas median offset between the individual filter mosaics and the reference stars used.
 We searched through the full sample for proper motion between HST/ACS, HST/WFC3 and JWST/NIRCam observations.
 We also searched between multiple epochs of the NIRCam observations, as well.
-From the updated v1.0 JADES reduction, all six of the JADES sources with proper motions from \KBD{} (JADES-GS-BD-1, JADES-GS-BD-5, JADES-GS-BD-7, JADES-GS-BD-10, JADES-GS-BD-11, and JADES-GN-BD-3) have proper motions consistent with the previous measurement, outside of JADES-GS-BD-1, where our updated measurement for the separation between the HST/WFC3 F160W and JWST/NIRCam F150W centroids is $0.07^{\prime\prime} \pm 0.02^{\prime\prime}$, below the value of 0.12$^{\prime\prime}$ in \KBD{}.
+From the updated JADES DR5 reduction, all six of the JADES sources with proper motions from \KBD{} (JADES-GS-BD-1, JADES-GS-BD-5, JADES-GS-BD-7, JADES-GS-BD-10, JADES-GS-BD-11, and JADES-GN-BD-3) have proper motions consistent with the previous measurement, outside of JADES-GS-BD-1, where our updated measurement for the separation between the HST/WFC3 F160W and JWST/NIRCam F150W centroids is $0.07^{\prime\prime} \pm 0.02^{\prime\prime}$, below the value of 0.12$^{\prime\prime}$ in \KBD{}.
+A proper motion for JADES-GS-BD-9 was derived in \citet{hainline2024b}, and we confirm this proper motion with JADES DR5.
 As mentioned in the previous section, we also were able to make an independent confirmation of the proper motion for JADES-GN-BD-3.

 Because our color criteria allowed for selection of fainter sources than what was found in \KBD{}, it is not surprising that fewer were detected in HST/ACS or WFC3 for potential proper motion measurements.
 For the new candidates not discussed in \KBD{}, we also looked at Spitzer/IRAC observations at 3.6 and 4.5$\mu$m taken as part of the GOODS Spitzer Legacy program \citep{dickinson2003} to search for our sources, but the majority were too faint to be detected.
 The source that is potentially bright enough, JADES-GN-BD-15, is outside the GOODS Spitzer Legacy mosaic in GOODS-N.